 What a shell is

-A shell is the root layout your templates extend.
-It owns the document
+A shell is the root layout your page templates extend.
+It owns the

 htmx-boost contract — the target id, swap mode, andhx-selectfilter

 Pick exactly one shell per app.
-Page templates, fragments, and feature modules render inside the shell's outlet.
+Your page templates, fragments, and feature modules render inside the shell's outlet.

 The three shells